n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 and diacritical marks (which are categorized as `Mark [Mn]`).

 Myanmar uses one subclass of consonant, `CONSONANT_MEDIAL`.
-This subclass is used for special non-base forms of "Ya", "Ra", "Wa", and "Ha" that serve to modify the syllable's vowel sound.
+This subclass is used for special non-base variants of several consonants that serve to modify the syllable's vowel sound.
 These medial consonants are rendered as non-spacing marks attached to the base consonant.

 > Note: The medial "Ra" is reordered to pre-base-consonant
 > position.
-THe other medial consonants do not require reordering.
+The other medial consonants do not require reordering.

+> Note: The medial consonants are encoded in separate codepoints,
+> distinguishing them from the standard (non-medial) variant of the
+> corresponding consonant.

 In addition, the Myanmar and Myanmar Extended Unicode blocks include several codepoints classified as `CONSONANT_PLACEHOLDER`.
 These